AlyneSoares/wiki_bdd/README.md

-I've created the feature file, the page elements and added files and updates to the 'background-files' that make the magic work.
-This READ ME below is from the mark-zero of this package.
-So, the repository of the project is different.
-The one you're in right now, has all files ready to create a project with as many pages you need.
-Also, a functional report.
-Make sure you follow the instalation of TestCafe and Cucumber.
-## To run the Wiki Test
-with in terminal open in the project folder: npm install

-npm run test

-watch the miracle <3

 # Integration of TestCafe and CucumberJS

 This is a demonstration of integration [TestCafé](https://github.com/DevExpress/testcafe) into [CucumberJS](https://github.com/cucumber/cucumber-js) tests using TestCafe and Cucumber.